Child and Adolescent Psychiatry (CAP)-1 Year

 Inpatient Child and Adolescent Psychiatry

-As a member of a clinical team, the resident is typically directly responsible for the care of 4 to 10 patients and is expected to be familiar with all patients being treated by the team.
-Residents are responsible for completing and documenting comprehensive initial psychiatric evaluations as well as providing on-going care and post-discharge planning for all of their patients.
+As a member of a clinical team, the fellow is typically directly responsible for the care of 4 to 10 patients and is expected to be familiar with all patients being treated by the team.
+Fellows are responsible for completing and documenting comprehensive initial psychiatric evaluations as well as providing on-going care and post-discharge planning for all of their patients.

-Residents participate in frequent, daily treatment activities, including individual, group, and family therapies.
-Residents design and monitor pharmacological treatment plans and work with community providers to coordinate post-discharge treatment.
-For patients admitted involuntarily or remanded by the juvenile justice system, residents participate in forensic evaluations and appear in court as needed.
+Fellows participate in frequent, daily treatment activities, including individual, group, and family therapies.
+Fellows design and monitor pharmacological treatment plans and work with community providers to coordinate post-discharge treatment.
+For patients admitted involuntarily or remanded by the juvenile justice system, fellows participate in forensic evaluations and appear in court as needed.

 Mountain Valley Treatment Center, Plainfield, NH